Community Neuro Rehabilitation Team (Richmond)

 What we do

-• Provide impartial and evidence based advice about nutrition and health for a range of neurological conditions.
+• Provide evidence based advice about nutrition and health for a range of neurological conditions

-• Advise on dietary management to limit future neurological events e.g. stroke
+• Advise on dietary management to help prevent further health complications

-• Work jointly with other team members and other professionals e.g. Speech and Language Therapists for patients with dysphagia (swallowing problems)
+• Work jointly with other professionals e.g. Speech and Language Therapists for people with dysphagia (swallowing problems)

-• To support and counsel patients throughout their decision regarding artificial nutritional support e.g. Percutaneous Endoscopic Gastrostomy (PEG)
+• To support people with their decision regarding artificial nutritional support e.g. Percutaneous Endoscopic Gastrostomy (PEG)

 Who we are